pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection select command
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection select`` command selects a connection from the connections file sets that connection as the :term:`current connection` and optionally the :term:`default connection` by using the ``--default option``.
+The ``connection select`` command selects a connection definition from the :term:`connections file` to become the current connection.

-A connection may be selected
-to be the current connection by using the NAME argument or by selecting from a list presented on the console if there is no NAME argument.

-In the interactive mode, the selected connection remains the current connection for the remainder of the interactive session unless another connection is selected.
+If the ``NAME`` argument is specified, the connection definition with that name is selected.
+Otherwise, the command displays the list of connection definitions and prompts the user for picking the one to be selected.

+If the ``--default`` command option is set, the connection definition in addition becomes the default connection, by marking it accordingly in the :term:`connections file`.

 The following example shows changing connection from within the interactive mode of pywbemcli: